 There is a myriad of services that can help adoptees, birth mothers, and adoptive parents of all ages and at all stages.

 There is no shame in seeking help from professionals; after all, that is why they offer services.
-The American Adoption Congress offers a guide of state-by-state post-adoption services and support groups.
+Some websites offer a guide of state-by-state post-adoption services and support groups.
 While this is not an exhaustive list, it is a great place to launch from as a person who has been adopted, as well the other members of the adoption triad.

 The National Council for Adoption also has a list of resources that contains NCFA attorneys, NCFA service providers, and other NCFA affiliated resources.